Skip to Site Header Skip to Main Content Skip to Footer

 What is a Hot Flash?

-Hot flashes are characterized by a sudden feeling of warmth in the upper body, sweating, and reddened skin, as in blushing, and are common during menopause.
+Hot flashes are characterized by a sudden feeling of warmth in the upper body, intense heat, sweating, and reddened skin during these episodes are common symptoms during menopause.

 These flashes can start during perimenopause, continue through menopause and postmenopause, and even persist indefinitely.
 Hot flashes result from an imbalance in the hormones that regulate body temperature.
 They can bring on perspiration, also known as night sweats.